mayembe-martin/software_architecture_schedules/features&responsibilities.md

 ### Feature: Viewing the timetable

-As an student, I need to be able to see my timetable (time, place and language of instruction for each course) to know when and where I have to attend to class.
+As a student/manager, I want to be able to see my timetable s.t.
+I know when and where the courses take place

-As an teacher, I need to be able to see my timetable (time, place and language of instruction for each course) to know when and where my course slot takes place.
+As a teacher, I want to be able to see my timetable s.t.
+I know when and where the courses take place, and be able to perform scheduling, and also manage my preferences

+As a scheduling committee, I want to be able the timetable for all courses taking place s.t.
+I know when and where the courses take place, and be able to perform scheduling

 #### Feature breakdown

 0. Login
-1. Someone opens the Schedule window.
+1. Anyone can open the Timetable page
-2. The schedule for the current week is shown.
+2. The schedule for the current week is shown
-3. If someone presses on some course in the schedule, a window opens showing the course's time, place and language of instruction
+3. If a course button is pressed in the schedule, a course detail page is opened ('Viewing the course info' feature)
-4. If someone presses the "Whole year" (or "Detailed"), the schedule for the whole year is shown.
+4. If the 'Whole year' button is pressed, the schedule for the whole year is shown

 #### Responsibilities

 ##### Schedule info responsibilities
 * Load the schedule info
-* Cache is possible

-##### Schedule info responsibilities
-* Load the schedule info
-* Cache is possible
+* Cache

 ##### Course info responsibilities
 * Load the course info
 * Cache

 ### Feature: Viewing the course info

+As a student/scheduling committee/manager, I want to see the course info s.t.
+I know the course's details

+As a teacher, I want to see the course info s.t.
+I know the course's details, and be able to manage them

+#### Feature breakdown

+0. Anyone can view the course's details on the page
+1. A teacher can also press the 'Edit' button to open the new page where the course's info can be managed ('Course management' feature)

+#### Responsibilities

+##### Course editing responsibilities
+* Provide an edit form
+* Save the new info in the database

 ### Feature: Viewing the teacher info